YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. parsed-literal::
    WRITE /PASS([targetpid],[timeout],handle[,handle]...)

-WRITE /PASS allows a YottaDB/GT.M process to send DETACHed TCP or LOCAL sockets (that is, sockets in the socket pool) to another YottaDB/GT.M process.
+WRITE /PASS allows a YottaDB process to send DETACHed TCP or LOCAL sockets (that is, sockets in the socket pool) to another YottaDB process.
 The receiving process should execute WRITE /ACCEPT to receive the socket.

-* If a numeric targetpid is specified, YottaDB/GT.M matches the value against the process id ($JOB) of the process receiving the sockets.
-YottaDB/GT.M uses a system service to perform this check on platforms that support it - currently: Linux and AIX.
-If the pids do not match, YottaDB/GT.M issues a PEERPIDMISMATCH error and does not transfer the sockets.
+* If a numeric targetpid is specified, YottaDB matches the value against the process id ($JOB) of the process receiving the sockets.
+YottaDB uses a system service to perform this check on platforms that support it - currently: Linux and AIX.
+If the pids do not match, YottaDB issues a PEERPIDMISMATCH error and does not transfer the sockets.
-* If a numeric timeout is specified, YottaDB/GT.M sets $TEST to 1 if the transfer completes within the specified time, and otherwise sets $TEST to 0 and does not transfer any of the sockets.
+* If a numeric timeout is specified, YottaDB sets $TEST to 1 if the transfer completes within the specified time, and otherwise sets $TEST to 0 and does not transfer any of the sockets.
 * Each handle specifies a socket in the socket pool.
-* On a successful transfer, YottaDB/GT.M eliminates access by the sending process to the specified and sent sockets.
-In any case where the transfer does not complete, YottaDB/GT.M retains all the sockets in the socket pool of the sender.
+* On a successful transfer, YottaDB eliminates access by the sending process to the specified and sent sockets.
+In any case where the transfer does not complete, YottaDB retains all the sockets in the socket pool of the sender.

 .. parsed-literal::
    WRITE /ACCEPT(.lvar,[sourcepid],[timeout][,[handle]]...)

-WRITE /ACCEPT allows a YottaDB/GT.M process to receive a DETACHed TCP or LOCAL sockets (that is, sockets in the socket pool) from another YottaDB/GT.M process .
+WRITE /ACCEPT allows a YottaDB process to receive a DETACHed TCP or LOCAL sockets (that is, sockets in the socket pool) from another YottaDB process .
 The sending process should execute WRITE /PASS to send the socket.

 * lvar is an unsubscripted local variable name (lvn) which must be passed by reference indicated with a period (".") prefix.
 On successful completion, the specified unsubscripted lvn contains the handles of the received socket, in the order they were sent, delimited with a vertical bar ("|").
-YottaDB/GT.M places the sockets in the socket pool, so the process can ATTACH them to an appropriate SOCKET device for subsequent use.
+YottaDB places the sockets in the socket pool, so the process can ATTACH them to an appropriate SOCKET device for subsequent use.
-* If a numeric sourcepid is specified, YottaDB/GT.M matches the value against the process id ($JOB) of the process sending the sockets.
-If the pids do not match, YottaDB/GT.M issues a PEERPIDMISMATCH error and does not transfer the sockets.
+* If a numeric sourcepid is specified, YottaDB matches the value against the process id ($JOB) of the process sending the sockets.
+If the pids do not match, YottaDB issues a PEERPIDMISMATCH error and does not transfer the sockets.
-* If a numeric timeout is specified, YottaDB/GT.M sets $TEST to 1 if the transfer completes within the specified time, and otherwise sets $TEST to 0 and does not transfer the sockets.
+* If a numeric timeout is specified, YottaDB sets $TEST to 1 if the transfer completes within the specified time, and otherwise sets $TEST to 0 and does not transfer the sockets.
-* If any handles are specified, YottaDB/GT.M assigns the provided handles to the received sockets in the order in which they appear in the WRITE /PASS of the sending process; empty items in the comma delimited handle list act to preserve ordering.
+* If any handles are specified, YottaDB assigns the provided handles to the received sockets in the order in which they appear in the WRITE /PASS of the sending process; empty items in the comma delimited handle list act to preserve ordering.
 Where the list provides no handle, the socket retains the handle provided by the sender.
-In either case, if there is already a socket with the transfer handle in the socket pool, YottaDB/GT.M generates a new handle for the transfer socket.
-YottaDB/GT.M ignores excess handles specified beyond the number of incoming sockets.
+In either case, if there is already a socket with the transfer handle in the socket pool, YottaDB generates a new handle for the transfer socket.
+YottaDB ignores excess handles specified beyond the number of incoming sockets.

 Both WRITE /PASS and WRITE /ACCEPT require the current $IO to be a SOCKET device with a CONNECTed (not LISTENing) and LOCAL domain (not TCP) current socket.
-YottaDB/GT.M issues CONNSOCKREQ or LOCALSOCKREQ errors, respectively, when those conditions are not met.
+YottaDB issues CONNSOCKREQ or LOCALSOCKREQ errors, respectively, when those conditions are not met.

 SOCKET devices do not support mixing other READs and WRITEs with socket passing on the same CONNECTED LOCAL socket and produce SOCKPASSDATAMIX errors.
 The application may perform multiple WRITE /PASS and WRITE /ACCEPT operations in either direction on the socket before issuing a CLOSE.

 Note that the receiving process must establish desired deviceparameters (e.g., DELIMITER) for a socket either by ATTACHing it to a SOCKET device that provides the characteristic for all its sockets, or by a subsequent USE that specifies the appropriate deviceparameter(s).
-GT.M transfers only the socket connection itself, the socket handle, and buffered socket data (if any).
+YottaDB transfers only the socket connection itself, the socket handle, and buffered socket data (if any).

 .. parsed-literal::
    WRITE /TLS(option[,[timeout][,tlsid[,cfg-file-options]])

 SOCKET devices support encrypted connections with TLS using an encryption plugin.
-YottaDB/GT.M ships with a reference implementation of the plugin which uses OpenSSL; the reference implementation also supports TLS for YottaDB/GT.M replication streams.
+YottaDB ships with a reference implementation of the plugin which uses OpenSSL; the reference implementation also supports TLS for YottaDB replication streams.
 OpenSSL options are controlled by a configuration file.
 The WRITE /TLS command activates this feature for connected sockets.

 * option is "server", "client", or "renegotiate". "server" or "client" indicates which TLS role to assume.
 The server role requires a certificate specified in the configuration file section with the label matching tlsid.
 The client role may require a certificate depending on the OpenSSL options.
-If a timeout is specified for options "client" or "server", YottaDB/GT.M sets $TEST to 1 if the command successfully completed or to 0 if it timed out. $DEVICE provides status information in case of an error.
+If a timeout is specified for options "client" or "server", YottaDB sets $TEST to 1 if the command successfully completed or to 0 if it timed out. $DEVICE provides status information in case of an error.
 ZSHOW "D" includes "TLS" in the second line of the output for an encrypted socket.
 * "renegotiate" applies only to a server socket.
 It allows applications to request a TLS renegotiation.
 Renegotiation requires the suspension of application communication and the application must read all pending data before initiating a renegotiation.
 This means that in the communication protocol used, both parties must be at a known state when renegotiating keys.
-For example, in YottaDB/GT.M replication, one party sends a renegotiation request and waits for an acknowledgement before initiating the renegotiation.
+For example, in YottaDB replication, one party sends a renegotiation request and waits for an acknowledgement before initiating the renegotiation.
 * tlsid refers to the name of a section in the configuration file specified by the gtmcrypt_config environment variable.
-If tlsid is not specified with the "renegotiate" option and cfg-file-options are specified, YottaDB/GT.M creates a virtual section by appending "-RENEGOTIATE" to the tlsid used to enable TLS on the socket.
-For the renegotiate option, if no section named tlsid is present in the configuration file, YottaDB/GT.M creates a virtual section with that name for the life of the process.
+If tlsid is not specified with the "renegotiate" option and cfg-file-options are specified, YottaDB creates a virtual section by appending "-RENEGOTIATE" to the tlsid used to enable TLS on the socket.
+For the renegotiate option, if no section named tlsid is present in the configuration file, YottaDB creates a virtual section with that name for the life of the process.
 * cfg-file-options specifies configuration file options.
 Note cfg-file-options override those options if they are already specified in the configuration file except ssl-options and verify-level which are merged.
 * Supported cfg-file-options for the "renegotiate" command are (case-sensitive): verify-depth, verify-level, verify-mode, session-id-hex, and CAfile.
 WRITE /TLS ignores all other configuration file options whether given on the command or in the configuration file.
 For more information on the supported configuration options, refer to the Creating a Configuration File section of the Administration and Operations Guide.